Why Stop the Invasion of Ants in Your Home?

 First of all, ants are drawn to feed on what is referred to as honeydew.
 Honeydew is a sap-like substance created by insects.
 It is created by insects such as aphids, brown lacewings, mites, and whiteflies.
 The substance can damage plants and causing sooty mold.
 Also, the presence of honeydew will attract more ants.
 The ants will ten protect and harbor these various pests as a food source.

 They may cause unpleasant odors.

 Several species of ants can also cause ammonia-like odors in and around your home.
-Carpenter ants will emit a strong odor when disturbed and odorous house ants will excrete a strong, rotten smell when crushed.
-Even a clean home can be marred by these displeasing aromas and send the wrong message to guests.
+Carpenter ants will emit a strong odor when disturbed.
+Odorous house ants will excrete a strong, rotten smell when crushed.
+Ants are not exclusive to messy or dirty homes.

 They may be harmful to your health.

 Many people are aware of the risks associated with fire ants.
 Their painful sting is infamous.
 But, many do not know that all varieties of these pests can cause other health problems as well.